mpv-player/mpv/DOCS/man/options.rst

     When opening the file, seek to the end of it, and check what timestamp the last video packet has, and report that as file duration.
 This is strictly for compatibility with Haali only.
-In this mode, it's possible that opening will slower (especially when playing over http), or that behavior with broken files is much worse.
+In this mode, it's possible that opening will be slower (especially when playing over http), or that behavior with broken files is much worse.
 So don't use this option.

 ``--demuxer-rawaudio-channels=<value>``